Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Experiments

 \subsection{Case study analyses}

-There is one species group formed by the Sphagnum moss species that we consider to be mutually exclusive.
-Each vascular plant forms its own species group since they can grow in overlapping layers and on top of Sphagnum mosses.
+In the plant community modeling case study (Section~\ref{sec:site}), we used one species group for all the Sphagnum moss species and each vascular plant formed its own species group.
 Since Sphagnum mosses had larger than 1\% cover throughout the study region we set $N_{i,a}=100$ for them corresponding to the used 1 percentage unit measurement accuracy.
 Vascular plant percentage cover measurements ranged from below to above 1\% so we assumed in average 0.5 percentage unit accuracy for them leading to $N_{i,a}=200$ for vascular plants.
-To select the most suitable model structure and to evaluate the effect of alternative model structures to leaf area predictions we compared 12 models with different combinations of alternative descriptions for species niche preferences and competition.
-All the compared models are summarized in table~\ref{table:modelproperties} and their DAGs are summarized in figures~\ref{fig:DAG_LMC_DM} and S1--S3.
+To evaluate the effect of model structures to leaf area predictions, and to test if modeling competition for space improves model predictions, we compared 12 alternative models with different structures for the Gaussian latent variable model and the observation model.
+Since we did not have detailed covariate information from the study region, we did not incorporate covariate effects to the latent Gaussian variable model \eqref{eq:LGVM} but tested seven alternative spatial GPs for it: a constant, $f_{j}(\mathbf{s}_{i})=\beta_{0,j}$, or a spatial GP, $f_{j}(\mathbf{s}_{i})=\beta_{0,j}+\epsilon_{ij}$, where Gaussian random effects $\epsilon_{ij}$ were either independent or dependent with either a stationary or non-stationary covariance function.
+Each of the latent variable models was combined with either an observation model containing Dirichlet-multinomial for the group of mosses or an observation model where all species had independent Beta-Binomial distributions.
+The compared models are summarized in table~\ref{table:modelproperties} and their DAGs are summarized in Figure~\ref{fig:DAG_LMC+DM} and in Figures~B1--B3.

-We compared the alternative models and conducted the model validation by using the CV criteria and the randomized PIT histograms summarized in Table~\ref{table:model_comparison_and_validation}.
-We chose the model with the best overall predictive performance for producing the final results concerning species specific and total vegetation cover.
-We calculated the vegetation cover for each species separately, across all species and across both species groups (mosses and vascular plants) by first constructing a regular mesh, $\mathcal{D}_M$, over the study area, $\mathcal{D}$, and then sampling from the posterior predictive distribution for vegetation cover at each mesh cell.
-The grid cell size for the mesh ($A=4$ m$^{2}$) was chosen so that change in the estimate for posterior predictive variance of the total vegetation cover $Var(\tilde{\phi})$ was negligible when grid cell size was further reduced.
+We compared and assessed the alternative models with the CV criteria and Q-Q plots with point-wise 95$\%$ confidence intervals of the randomized PIT summarized in Table~\ref{table:model_comparison_and_validation}.
+For computational reasons, these were done using a random subset of 200 inventory plots.
+We then trained the best model with all data to predict the vegetation cover for each species separately, across all species and across both species groups (mosses and vascular plants).
+The predictions were done over a regular mesh, $\mathcal{D}_M$, covering the study area, $\mathcal{D}$.
+The resolution of the mesh was chosen so that further decreasing the size of the grid cells ($A=4$ m$^{2}$) did not affect the posterior predictive variance of the total vegetation cover $Var(\tilde{\phi})$.